 Let’s take a look at some of the top foods that can help with stress and why they work.
-Then we’ll tie it all up with a bow with an easy recipe and festive recipe so you can put it into practice right away and start off the new year on a great foot!
+Then we’ll tie it all up with a bow with an easy recipe and a festive recipe.
+You’ll be able to start off the new year on a delicious and low-stress foot!

 How Foods Help Reduce Stress

 Food can play a big role in our moods and some foods can actually help reduce feelings of stress and anxiety.
-Different foods and nutrients work with some of the hormones in our gastrointestinal (GI) tract and brain that impact how we feel, how we respond to different situations, and even can even help us sleep.
+Different foods and nutrients work with some of the hormones in our gastrointestinal (GI) tract and brain that impact how we feel, and how we respond to different situations.
+What we eat may even help improve our sleep.

 Cortisol is a hormone that is important in the fight or flight response but can make us feel more stressed.
 There are some foods that reduce cortisol or slow its release.
 Fermented foods like kefir, sauerkraut, and miso help suppress cortisol as do foods that are rich in polyphenols like pomegranates, grape juice, and green tea.

 Those same foods can also increase the release of serotonin, a hormone that helps us feel calm and content.
 Foods that are rich in probiotics, like yogurt and kefir, are good examples of serotonin-releasing foods.
 Fiber-rich foods, like beans, legumes, and whole grains also have an impact on serotonin levels and we’ll talk more about those in a minute.

 How about fast food, high-fat, surgery, or carb-heavy foods?
 Sure, they taste good at the time, and don’t get me wrong, sometimes hit the spot, but afterward can make you feel a bit down, tired, and worn out.

 And then those times when you feel like you are so busy that you skip a meal.
 You may notice that you’re low on energy, tense, and a bit short-tempered.